JuliaLang/julia/CONTRIBUTING.md

 ##### General Formatting Guidelines For Julia code contributions

- - 4 space indent
+ - 4 spaces per indentation level, no tabs
  - use whitespace to make the code more readable
- - no whitespace at the end of a line
+ - no whitespace at the end of a line (trailing whitespace)
  - comments are good, especially when they explain the algorithm
+ - try to adhere to a 92 character line length limit
+ - use upper camel case convention for modules, type names
+ - use lower case with underscores for method names

 ##### General Formatting Guidelines For C code contributions

- - 4 space indent
+ - 4 spaces per indentation level, no tabs
  - space between if and ( (if (x) ...)
  - newline before opening { in function definitions
  - f(void) for 0-argument function declarations